RedBeardLab/zeeSQL-doc/docs/secondary-indexes.md

    4) (integer) 2
 ```

-Similarly, if an user is updated, the table will reflect the new status of the Redis Hash.
+Similarly, if a user is updated, the table will reflect the new status of the Redis Hash.

 ```
 127.0.0.1:6379> HSET user:109 score 5